-Prebiotics, probiotics, synbiotics, and postbiotics.
-Four essential parts of gut health and supplements that are, to be perfectly honest, more or less buzzwords in the supplement community right now.
-But the first two of them, prebiotics and probiotics, are necessary parts of a healthy gut microbiome, as they work to balance bacteria levels.
+Prebiotics, probiotics, synbiotics, and postbiotics: four essential parts of gut health, with the first two being essential parts of a healthy gut microbiome as they work to balance bacteria levels.

 What are probiotics?

 Probiotics are types of live microorganisms that are known to be beneficial to our bodies.
-They contain bacteria, which is a type of microorganisms, but unlike the bacteria that causes you to get a cold when encountering germs on public transportation, they are known as the “good” bacteria –– by which we mean that they provide your body with benefits.
+They contain bacteria, which is a type of microorganism, but unlike the bacteria that causes you to get a cold when encountering germs on public transport, they are known as the “good” bacteria––by which we mean that they benefit your health.

 Since probiotics are living organisms, they are found in foods with live cultures or ones that are fermented, such as kimchi, yogurt, sauerkraut, kombucha, and miso.
 The most common bacteria in probiotics are Lactobacillus and Bifidobacterium, or Saccharomyces boulardii, which is yeast-based.

 Within each type of bacteria, there are different strains, meaning that each type of probiotic can be further classified and identified by the benefits it provides.
-Think of the different strains like different members of a family–– for example, two cousins.
-Two cousins are part of the same family and are of course related, but each cousin has a different set of parents and looks different from each other, having their own sets of hobbies and things that they are good at.
-They come from the same root, but are individuals.
 So while some strains may help with digestion, others may work to improve immunity or weight management.